sureiii/computing-work/story.md

 With Jackson.
 Eating cake.
 Laughing together.
 I stopped thinking for a moment.
 I shouldn't be angry.
 Jessica's my best friend.
 I should be happy for her.
 Nevermind, I was never in the picture anyways, I should just leave before my emotions get the better of me.
+However, I just stood there, my legs refusing to move.
+Torturing myself to watch that scene.
+Hot tears flowed down my cheeks.
+Why am I crying?
+Do I really like him that much?
+Why is it every time I want to comfort myself, soemthing bad just has to happen.
+Wiping my tears, I dashed out of the café.

+*Jackson POV*

+After assuring me that Renee felt the same way I did, Jessica shared different stories about Renee, causing both of us to crack up.
+These embarrassing stories of Renee just make her seem even more perfect than ever.
+Suddenly, from the corner my eye, I saw a figure standing by the door of the café.
+She looks vaguely familiar...
+Have I seen her before?
+She stood facing my directon.
+She wiped her face and dashed out of the café.
+Wait a minute...
+THAT'S RENEE.
+OH NO I MESSED UP BIG TIME.
+"Jessica, I think I just saw Renee.
+I've got to go."